Meet The Team

 Heydi Cubas joined Good Shepherd Lutheran School after teaching at First Lutheran School for 18 years.
 Mrs. Cubas earned her B.A. degree in Liberal Arts and Elementary Education from California State University Northridge (CSUN).
 Her teaching career began in 1991 at Los Angeles Unified School District.
 Mrs. Cubas is very passionate about her work and enjoys teaching and interacting with her students everyday.
 Also being certified in early child development education allows her to understand each individual students educational needs and take the appropritate steps to make sure they are met.

 Shantell Darby-Robertson is a member of the Lutheran Church of the Foothills, and came to Good Shepherd Lutheran School after serving as an early childhood and Kindergarten educator for 5 years.
-Mrs. Robertson earned her ECE units and permit from El Camino College, and is currently working toward a Bachelor's of Arts degree and teaching credential.
+Mrs. Robertson earned her ECE units and certification from El Camino College, and is currently working on her teaching credential.
 She is a champion of multiple learning styles in the classroom, and strives to provide every child with what they need for success.
 "My main goal is to stimulate each child’s mind while helping to create and build upon a strong foundation that will help them throughout their academic career."